2027 Chevrolet Bolt EV in blue parked at Canadian dealership with mountains

 What does this mean practically?

 The infotainment system in the 2027 Bolt supports Google Built-in (Android Auto and Google Maps natively embedded, not mirrored from a phone) and wireless Apple CarPlay.
-For the majority of Canadians who use their phone's mapping rather than a built-in nav system, this is the difference between a seamless experience and a mediocre one.
+For the majority of Canadians who use their phone's mapping rather than a built-in nav system, this is the difference between a smooth experience and a mediocre one.

 Charging optimisation software: the Ultium charging management system learns your typical charging patterns and can pre-condition the battery more efficiently as it builds a model of your driving behaviour.
 First-generation EVs couldn't do this — the charging management was static.
 Second-generation Ultium software is adaptive.